Do I Need an Insulated Garage Door in Port Angeles?

 - Clinking: A clinking sound is often due to rust buildup, which causes spring coils to rub together.

 - Popping: What can cause your garage door to make a popping noise?
 In many cases, it means one of your torsion springs has snapped.
 Call a professional to replace the torsion spring.

-- Squealing: A squealing sound comes from inadequate lubrication.
+- Squealing: A squealing sound comes from poor lubrication.
 If you lubricate your moving parts and you still hear a squealing noise, call a professional.
 You may need to have the door reinstalled or put back in place on the track.

 - Grinding: A garage door grinding noise could be from a loose roller or hinge.
 Try lubricating the parts to stop the grinding noise.
 Improper installation or a stripped out trolley may need help from a professional.

 - Slapping: A loose chain could make a slapping sound against the garage door opener.